Trinity Church (Boston): In popular culture

-The Trinity Church was featured in the opening scene of the second television episode portraying novelist Robert B. Parker’s character— Boston’s preeminent detective, Spenser— in Spenser for Hire: No Room at the Inn.
+In 1985 Trinity Church was featured in the opening scene of the second television episode portraying novelist Robert B. Parker's character— Boston's preeminent detective, Spenser— in Spenser For Hire: "No Room at the Inn".

-Interior scenes from the thriller The Boondock Saints were filmed within Trinity Church.
+Interior scenes from the 1999 thriller The Boondock Saints were filmed within Trinity Church.

 The church was featured in the 2015 video game Fallout 4.

 The Trinity Church was prominently shown in Reba McEntire's 1986 music video for "Whoever's in New England".